andrewtavis/poli-sci-kit/README.md

 # Plotting

-poli-sci-kit provides Python only implementations common electoral plots.
+poli-sci-kit provides Python only implementations of common electoral plots.

 Let's visualize the above results: